We put an end to home loan jargon.

 A type of financial calculation.
 Your loan amount divided by the value of the property.
 If your property valuation is $800,000 and your loan is $600,000, then the LVR is 600,000/800,000 = 75%.
-The most we can lend to you is 80% of the value of the property.
+The most we can lend to you is 80% of the value of the property (or 90% with LMI).
 In other words, you must have a 20% deposit.
 Plus, you need to have sufficient finances for all fees including stamp duty.

 When you feel like paying a bit extra off your total borrowed amount.
 It’s an unscheduled extra repayment made to your loan (e.g. tax return, cash from grandma, winnings from footy club competition etc.)